 Delivery restrictions update

 Earlier this year, the Secretary of State for Housing and Communities and Local Government issued a statement about delivery restrictions.
 Read the full statement [external link]

 The statement sets out that local planning authorities should take a positive approach to their engagement with food retailers and distributors, as well as the freight industry, to ensure planning controls are not a barrier to food delivery over the period of disruption caused by the coronavirus.

 Given the current situation, as a local planning authority, we will follow government advice and will not enforce planning restrictions on the delivery of food and other essential deliveries during this period.

 Planning enforcement enquiries should be made through the council's Planning Enforcement webpage.

 The service will continue to investigate alleged breaches of planning control as far as it is currently possible.
 Enforcement site visits will however only take place for the very highest priority cases and only where the Council is satisfied that the risk to staff and the public through the possible further transmission of the COVID-19 disease can be avoided.

-Pre-application advice is a valuable tool in the Development Management process and the council is still able to offer the majority of these services.
-However, face to face meetings will only be held via telephone.
+Pre-application advice is a valuable tool in the development management process and the Council is still able to offer the majority of these services.
+However, meetings will only be held via telephone.
 No site visits will be conducted as part of the pre-application service; however officers will be able to consider any photographs provided.
 Listed Building enquiries can be emailed to [email protected]

-Site visits for planning applications will be re-introduced from 18 May 2020 where it is safe for the case officer and Applicant/s to do so.
+Site visits for planning applications can occur where it is safe for the case officer and applicant/s to do so.

 Where the applicant/s are self-isolating or have symptoms please advise your case officer to discuss.
 Some applications may not be able to be progressed at this time, and the council will consider a range of options available, including long-term extensions of time or withdrawal of the application altogether.